tc39/notes/es9/2018-09/sept-26.md

 DE: Well, the data model for Date doesn't have a concept of time zone.

 MAJ: It's extraneous information.
 In my experience, Date.parse is often used for Locale specific parsing.
-And sometimes because the weirdness that's occurred over the years, people will hack: attempting to put in things like “UTC” to attempt to resemble standards.
+And sometimes because the weirdness that's occurred over the years, people will hack: attempting to put in things like "UTC" to attempt to resemble standards.

-MPT: I don‘t think we can reasonably increase the number of formats that we're rejecting for the most part.
+MPT: I don't think we can reasonably increase the number of formats that we're rejecting for the most part.
 For users of Node, for example, people in Node will not be very happy when they get more rejections because V8 was upgraded for cross-browser compatibility.

 YK: I wouldn't be surprised if people use February 30th in their apps, and that disallowing that wouldn't break sites.